-[Insert Table 2 about here]

 Discussion

 The present study examined whether the processing of Facebook-related and highly arousing emotional stimuli modulates response inhibition in problematic Facebook users during an emotional Go/Nogo task.
-It was hypothesized that problematic relative to non-problematic users would show faster RTs to Go trials, more commission errors in Nogo trials, larger amplitude of the Nogo-N2, and/or reduced amplitude of the Nogo-P3 in the presence of Facebook-related and emotional vs. neutral pictures.
+It was hypothesized that problematic relative to nonproblematic users would show faster RTs to Go trials, more commission errors in Nogo trials, larger amplitude of the Nogo-N2, and/or reduced amplitude of the Nogo-P3 in the presence of Facebook-related and emotional versus neutral pictures.

 Some interesting between- and within-group differences emerged on the behavioral and the neural level, respectively.
-On the behavioral level, accuracy was lower in problematic vs. non-problematic Facebook users, both when they had to respond to Go stimuli and when they had to withhold from responding to Nogo stimuli, irrespective of the pictures’ content.
+On the behavioral level, accuracy was lower in problematic versus nonproblematic Facebook users, both when they had to respond to Go stimuli and when they had to withhold from responding to Nogo stimuli, irrespective of the pictures’ content.
 This seems to suggest an overall greater difficulty with adjusting behavior to contextual demands.
-Our findings are consistent with those of Zhou et al. (2010) and Moretta et al. (2019), reporting both higher false alarm and higher miss rates in problematic vs. non-problematic Internet users.
-Other studies that used a standard Go/Nogo task to investigate inhibitory control in individuals with non-specific problematic Internet use (Ding et al., 2014; Dong et al., 2010; Sun et al., 2009) did not report reduced performance accuracy in either Go or Nogo trials in excessive vs. casual Internet users.
-No difference in the behavioral performance between excessive social network sites users and controls was also reported by Gao et al. (2019), who used an emotional Go/Nogo task including social networking sites-related and neutral stimuli to assess inhibitory control in excessive social network sites users (Gao et al., 2019).
-It may be hypothesized that similar to that reported for non-specific problematic Internet use, difficulties in inhibitory control only emerge in problematic Facebook users when the effort required to suppress inappropriate responses exceeds a certain threshold, i.e., when prepotent responses must be inhibited according to complex rules (Zhou et al., 2010), or in an emotional context (Moretta et al., 2019).
+Our findings are consistent with those of Zhou et al. (2010) and Moretta et al. (2019), reporting both higher false-alarm and higher miss rates in problematic versus nonproblematic Internet users.
+Other studies that used a standard Go/Nogo task to investigate inhibitory control in individuals with nonspecific problematic Internet use (Ding et al., 2014; Dong et al., 2010; Sun et al., 2009) did not report reduced performance accuracy in either Go or Nogo trials in excessive versus casual Internet users.
+No difference in the behavioral performance between excessive social network sites users and controls also was reported by Gao et al. (2019), who used an emotional Go/Nogo task, including social networking sites-related and neutral stimuli, to assess inhibitory control in excessive social network sites users (Gao et al., 2019).
+It may be hypothesized that similar to that reported for nonspecific problematic Internet use, difficulties in inhibitory control only emerge in problematic Facebook users when the effort required to suppress inappropriate responses exceeds a certain threshold, i.e., when prepotent responses must be inhibited according to complex rules (Zhou et al., 2010), or in an emotional context (Moretta et al., 2019).

-On the neural level, only in non-problematic Facebook users the Nogo-P3 amplitude was modulated by emotional contents, i.e., it was larger to Facebook-related and emotional stimuli vs. neutral stimuli., suggesting that Facebook-related and highly arousing emotional stimuli activated similar (successful) inhibitory processes.
-Interestingly, in problematic Facebook users the Nogo-P3 amplitude was lower to Facebook-related, pleasant and neutral stimuli than to unpleasant stimuli, suggesting less efficient evaluation of the outcome of inhibition when it is required in the presence of both natural and secondary (Facebook-related) rewards.
-The Nogo-P3 is taken to reflect the closure of the inhibition process after the decision (Gajewski & Falkenstein, 2013), the evaluation of the inhibitory performance (Bruin et al., 2001; Roche et al., 2005), or the effectiveness of motor inhibition engaged in or near the motor or premotor cortices (Kok et al., 2004; Ramautar et al., 2004).
+On the neural level, only in nonproblematic Facebook users the Nogo-P3 amplitude was modulated by emotional contents, i.e., it was larger to Facebook-related and emotional stimuli versus neutral stimuli., suggesting that Facebook-related and highly arousing emotional stimuli activated similar (successful) inhibitory processes.
+Interestingly, in problematic Facebook users the Nogo-P3 amplitude was lower to Facebook-related, pleasant, and neutral stimuli than to unpleasant stimuli, suggesting less efficient evaluation of the outcome of inhibition when it is required in the presence of both natural and secondary (Facebook-related) rewards.
+The Nogo-P3 is taken to reflect the closure of the inhibition process after the decision (Gajewski & Falkenstein, 2013), the evaluation of the inhibitory performance (Bruin et al., 2001; Roche et al., 2005) or the effectiveness of motor inhibition engaged in or near the motor or premotor cortices (Kok et al., 2004; Ramautar et al., 2004).